 How to Create a 3D Donut and Other Unusual Shapes in Your PCB Design

 It is generally very simple to create realistic 3D mechanical shapes in Altium Designer® using the included Extruded, Cylinder, and Sphere shape types in the PCB Library editor.
 However, some shapes can be tricky.
-For example, when deciding how to draw a 3D donut.
-Although a hole cannot be cut out of any of the Altium-created shapes, a donut shape can still be achieved by essentially creating a closed “C” shape.
-Let’s take a look at how we can accomplish that.
+A board outline can be extremely helpful and can even produce shapes like the polygon (polygon pour).
+A 3D donut, however, is what we will be focusing on today.
+Although a hole cannot be cut out of any of the Altium-created shapes, a donut shape can still be achieved by essentially creating a closed “C” board shape.
+Let’s take a look at creating shapes in your PCB.

-Create the Donut for Use in Your Designs
+Create the Donut for Use in Your PCB Design

 The dimensions for the donut are 1.5-inch outer diameter, 0.8-inch inner diameter, and 0.475-inch size width.